hawtio/hawtio/app/app/site/doc/Configuration.md

   </tr>
   <tr>
     <td>
-      hawtio.role
+      hawtio.role or hawtio.roles
     </td>
     <td>
       admin
     </td>
     <td>
-      The user role required to be able to login to the console
+      The user role or roles required to be able to login to the console.
+Multiple roles to allow can be separated by a comma.
+Set to * or an empty value to disable role checking when hawtio authenticates a user.
     </td>
   </tr>
   <tr>